truthadjustr/opennms-docker/README.md

 This repository provides different versions of OpenNMS Horizon docker images.
 OpenNMS is shipped as an express version (all in one Dockerfile).

-NOTE: This express version is for learning/staging/testing purposes only.
+## NOTE: This express version is for learning/staging/testing purposes only.
-Don't use it in production environments!
+## Don't use this OpenNMS Docker image in production environments!

 ## Requirements